fleetdm/fleet/handbook/people.md

 7. Once both documents are complete, share the offer email draft, exit scenarios copy, and a link to the compensation decision, with Eric for confirmation.

 8. After Eric confirms that everything is correct, Mike or Zach will send the offer email.
 The offer email is copied directly from Google drive and sent to the candidate.
 When they send the offer, Mike or Zach will edit the permissions of the exit scenarios sheet and share with the candidate.

+9. The CEO will confirm:
+  - The "Roles" document has the job description and "Responsibilities" and "Experience" are both listed and look accurate.
+  - The Fleeties document has the correct manager and job title, and that the start date is not entered yet (so we can tell an offer has not been extended).
+  - The candidate's LinkedIn link and preferred pronoun are listed.
+  - That it makes business sense to make this hire by evaluating the likely cost in terms of base and equity pay, and reviewing the stock options pool.

    >**_Note:_** *When hiring an international employee, Pilot.co recommends starting the hiring process a month before the new employee's start date.*